Retiree Medical

 Eligibility

-You are eligible for Nokia retiree healthcare (retiree medical and dental) coverage when you become eligible for Medicare if, upon termination of employment, you have met either of the following age and service requirements:
+You are eligible for Nokia's retiree healthcare (retiree medical and dental) coverage when you become eligible for Medicare if, upon termination of employment, you have met either of the following age and service requirements:

 • At least age 50 with at least 15 years of service; or